-One year graduation rate data showed that 87.5% of eligible seniors graduated during the 2019-2020 school year.
+One year graduation rate data showed that 91% of eligible seniors graduated during the 2019-2020 school year.
+This is a successful data point, as this was a significant increase in our graduation rate from previous years.

-During the 2020-2021 shcool year, as we continued distance learning during the COVID-19 pandemic, SAVA offered the following opportunities for students in a virtual setting to increase student engagement an enhance learning opportunities: Community Job Shadow Days, CTE classes, leadership classes, and mentoring opportunities.
+During the 2020-2021 school year, as we continued distance learning during the COVID-19 pandemic, SAVA offered the following opportunities for students in a virtual setting to increase student engagement an enhance learning opportunities: Community Job Shadow Days, CTE classes, leadership classes, and mentoring opportunities.
 In addition to these student opportunities, SAVA has also worked this year to engage parents with our school and with their student's education.
 To support parent engagement we have provided quarterly virtually parent workshops.